breadweb/extralife-helper/README.md

 npm run build:LOCAL
 ```

 The output will be a single `index.html` file in the `helper/dist` directory.
-This file can be run by dragging the file from the file system into a browser.
+The Helper can be run by dragging the file from the file system into a browser.

 To build for `REMOTE` mode: